2012-05-28

 Contrary to popular view, King Nebuchadnezzar was not a tyrant but a mighty, wise and a good king!
 Learn from him some key lessons to know how to run a great country or a global corporation.
 The 8 keys are talents, validation, laws, benefits, fair-hearing, 2nd chance, bad-news and true repentance.
 The negative lesson is telling us not to be proud and to stay humble all the times acknowledging God and the contributions of others.

 In reading through Daniel chapters one to four, we will encounter the great King Nebuchadnezzar.
-We will read about his unreasonable demand of "tell me the dream and its interpretation or else be killed", the order to kill the wise men because of their inability to tell him the dream, the order to worship his golden image or be BBQ'ed etc. We are easily left with the impression that he was a big tyrant.
-However, if we spend a little more time to dig into the details and to reflect on his actions, we cannot but to conclude that he was indeed a wise, mighty, fair and a good king!
+We will read about his unreasonable demand of "tell me the dream and its interpretation or else be killed", the order to kill the wise men because of their inability to tell him the dream, the order to worship his golden image or be BBQ'ed, etc. We are easily left with the impression that he was a big tyrant.
+However, if we spend a little more time digging into the details and reflecting on his actions, we cannot help but conclude that he was indeed a wise, mighty, fair, and good king!
 Here are the details:

 The selection of talent is given in Dan 1:3-4.
 The Criteria are: